Yohannfra/Touche/README.md

 ├── server      # source code of the server
 └── shared      # source code that is used in both client and server
 ```

-## Licence

-This project is licensed under the terms of the MIT license.